msakuta/SqScripter/VC2015/sqscripter-test/doc/reference/Creep.rst

 A moving unit on a room.
 A Creep is created from a :doc:`Spawn`.
 A Creep has maximum time to live.
 Any Creep will die after certain amount of time.
-You can check the remaining live of a Creep by retrieving ``ttl`` field.
+You can check the remaining time to live of a Creep by retrieving ``ttl`` field.

 .. js:attribute:: Creep.alive